San Bernardino County Sheriff's Department: Administrative Services Bureau

+Coroner

+In 2005, the Sheriff's Department merged with the Coroner's Department.

 Detentions and Corrections Bureau

-SBSD operates a total of 9 jail facilities throughout the county.
+SBSD operates a total of nine jail facilities throughout the county.
 The average daily inmate population is 5,600.
 In 2006, 107,606 people were booked into these jails.
 The bureau operates the following Type-II jails that are used for long term housing: